Dawn Service, Villers Bretonneux

 The Tour will visit many of the names familiar to Australians from the WW1 Western Front - Reims, 2 Div Memorial, Mont St Quentin, Flanders, Ypres, Ramparts Cemetary, Menin Gate (for Last Post Ceremony), the Ypres Salient, Passchendale, 5 Div Memorial, Polygon Wood, Tyne Cot Cemetery, Hill 60, Bruges, Essex Farm Cemetery, Diksmuide, Messines, Fromelles, VC Corner, Pheasant Wood, Vimy Ridge, Bullecourt, Slouch Hat Memorial, Villers Bretonneux for the Anzac Day Dawn Service, Hamel, Lochnagar Mine Crater, Pozieres, 1 Div Memorial, Windmill, Newfoundland Memorial Park, Ulster Tower, Theipval, Moquet Farm, Adelaide Cemetary.

-Additionally we visit Normandy where en route we view the historic railway carriage at Compiegne.
-We stay in Bayeux and visit the Tapestry Museum before visiting the Mulberry Harbour, D Day Museum, Arromanches Beach, Colleville-sur-Mer, Omaha Beach, la Pointe du Hoc, Utah Beach, St Mere Eglise, 82nd & 101st Museums, Merville Battery, Pegasus Bridge, Le Grande Bunker, Caen Canal, Sword, Juno and Gold Beaches, 4th Commando Museum, and Monets House and Garden on return to Paris.
+Additionally the Tour visits Normandy viewing en-route the historic railway carriage at Compiegne.
+You then stay in Bayeux and visit the Tapestry Museum before visiting the Mulberry Harbour, D Day Museum, Arromanches Beach, Colleville-sur-Mer, Omaha Beach, la Pointe du Hoc, Utah Beach, St Mere Eglise, 82nd & 101st Museums, Merville Battery, Pegasus Bridge, Le Grande Bunker, Caen Canal, Sword, Juno and Gold Beaches, 4th Commando Museum, and Monets House and Garden on return to Paris.

 Not to forget that the Tour includes a three night optional visit to London to see more places related to the wars - Churchill's Cabinet War Rooms, the Imperial War Museum, the Australian War Memorial at Hyde Park, and more.